Skip to main content

 Save

-Click Save to store the variable
+Click Save to store the variable, it is now accesible by the backend services.

 Supabase